 Yes - you'll pay tax whenever you sell cryptocurrency in India, with no exceptions.

-Any profits from selling crypto for fiat currency like INR is subject to a 30% tax rate.
-You'll also have a 1%TDS deducted by Indian crypto exchanges, or by the buyer in the case of P2P platforms.
+Any profits from selling crypto for fiat currency like INR are subject to a 30% tax rate.
+You'll also have a 1%TDS deducted by Indian crypto exchanges, or by the buyer in the case of P2P and international platforms.

 Profits from trading one crypto for another are subject to 30% tax, as well as a 1% TDS for the seller.